Mcordova6/Cyclistic_case_study_analysis/README.md

 * **Members:** Member usage of our products sees an initial peak at 8:00 UTC, followed by a higher peak at 17:00 UTC.
 * **Casual Riders:** Usage by casual riders steadily increases each hour and reaches its peak at 17:00 UTC.
 #### 7. Preferred Rideable Type
-* The classic bike is the most preferred rideable type option among both members and casual riders.
+* The classic bike is the preferred rideable type option among both members and casual riders.
 ### SQL Code:
 [Analyze SQL Code](./03_Analyze_Data.sql)